Marts-1844/Marts-1844/README.md

 ### **Hello** 👋
 I'm am Vincent Martin Reyes, a recent petroleum engineering graduate and an aspiring data professional.
-- 🌐 Current Focus: I'm actively refining my data analytics expertise in Eskwelabs' Data Analytics Bootcamp Cohort 12, utilizing tools like Google Looker Studio, Microsoft Power BI, and BigQuery.
+- 🌐 Current Focus: Having completed Eskwelabs' immersive bootcamp, I've gained skills in interpreting complex datasets and extracting valuable insights.
+My aim is to apply this knowledge pragmatically and contribute meaningfully to data-driven projects.
-- 💡 Diverse Skillset: I'm dedicated to strengthening my skills in data science and analytics, deepening knowledge in Python and SQL for a well-rounded foundation.
+- 💡 Diverse Skillset: I'm dedicated to strengthening my skills in data science and analytics, with a keen interest in deepening my knowledge of Python and SQL.
+I've gained practical experience with tools like Google Looker Studio, Microsoft Power BI, and BigQuery, contributing to my versatility in handling various data tasks.
-- 🚀 **Continuous Growth:** A firm believer in lifelong learning, I am fueled by curiosity, consistently exploring the vast landscapes of data science and analytics.
+- 🚀 **Continuous Growth:** A firm believer in lifelong learning, I am fueld by curiosity to explore the ever-evolving field of data science and analytics.

 Check out my [Data Analytics Projects Portfolio](https://github.com/Marts-1844/Data-Analytics-Projects-Portfolio).🤗